 Although you will incur various lending, legal and survey costs, SDLT is usually the biggest expense when purchasing a property in England or Northern Ireland.
-For purchases made on or after 31 October 2024, SDLT rates are increased by 5% when it comes to buy-to-lets, regardless of whether you buy the property personally or through a limited company.
+SDLT rates are increased by 5% when it comes to buy-to-lets, regardless of whether you buy the property personally or through a limited company.

 If you are purchasing a buy-to-let in Scotland, you will pay land and buildings transaction tax (LBTT) instead of SDLT.
 For buy-to-let purchases in Wales, land transaction tax (LTT) applies.
-The buy-to-let surcharge is 6% for Scottish property and 4% for Welsh property (although there is an anomaly for Wales in that the surcharge is effectively 7.5% from £180,001 to £225,000, 1.5% from £225,001 to £250,000 and 3% from £250,001 to £400,000).
+The buy-to-let surcharge is 8% for Scottish property and 5% for Welsh property (although there is an anomaly for Wales in that the surcharge is effectively 8.5% from £180,001 to £225,000, 2.5% from £225,001 to £250,000 and 4% from £250,001 to £400,000).